psychemedia/storytelling-notes/three-heads-well.md

 A little while after she came to the apple tree, which stood there quite crooked with fruit again.

 " Be so good as to pluck the apples off me, that my limbs may grow straight, for it's weary work to stand all awry," said the Apple Tree. " But please take care not to beat me too hard.
-Eat as many as you will, but lay the rest neatly, round my root, and I'll help yoU."
+Eat as many as you will, but lay the rest neatly, round my root, and I'll help you."

 Well, she plucked those nearest to her, and thrashed down those she couldn't reach with the pole, but she didn't care how ahe did it, and broke off and tore down great boughs, and ate till she was as fall as full could be, and then she threw down the rest under the tree.